mit-orcd/container-mod/README.md

 This script is designed to streamline the management of Singularity/Apptainer containers.
 It handles the following tasks:

-1. Pulling Container Images: Retrieve Singularity/Apptainer images from specified URIs.
+1. Pulling container images: retrieve Singularity/Apptainer images from specified URIs.
-2. Generating Module Files: Create module files in Lmod format based on container images.
+2. Generating module files: create module files in Lmod format based on container images.
-3. Creating Executables: Generate wrapper bash scripts that link to container programs.
+3. Creating Executable Wrappers: Generate wrapper bash scripts for each program or command provided by the target application.
+These lightweight scripts simplify access to containerized tools by mimicking the behavior of native executables, allowing users to run commands as if the application were installed locally.
 4. Pipeline Mode: Automatically pull images, generate module files, and create executables in one command.

-The script also supports options to specify output directories, force overwriting existing files, and update repository files with new version information.
+The script also provides flexible options, including specifying custom output directories, forcing overwrites of existing files, and updating repository files with new version information.
+Additionally, for containers that include **Python** and **ipykernel**, it can also generate a Jupyter kernel file, enabling users to run the container within Jupyter Lab or Notebook on the Open OnDemand platform.

 ## Prerequisites